knah/VRCMods/README.md

  * You can set your screenshots to be saved as JPEG files instead of PNG to save on file size.
  * Automatically rotate screenshots so that proper side faces up (like on your real phone!)
  * Add metadata about world and players to screenshot files (disabled by default; both JPEG and PNG are supported, though PNG metadata is not displayed by Windows - you'll have to use a use different photo viewer software)

-## LocalPlayerPrefs
-This mod moves game settings storage from Windows registry to UserData folder.
-This can make using multiple accounts easier by having separate installs for them.
-Do note that some settings will stay in registry (the ones that Unity itself uses as opposed to game code).
-There's also no import from registry, so expect to have to log in again after installing this mod.

 ## MirrorResolutionUnlimiter
 Headset and display resolutions increase each year, and yet VRChat limits mirror resolution to 2048 pixels per eye.
 With this mod, that's not the case anymore!
 Set whatever limit you want, with an option to un-potatoify mirrors that world makers set to potato resolution for their insane reasons.
 Or you can make all mirrors blurry as a sacrifice to performance gods.
 It's up to you, really.